 April 21 is Shakespeare’s birthday and, as history believes, his date of death, which is somewhat sad.
 But where better to celebrate the great bard than in Stratford-upon-Avon, his place of birth?
 The town tends to put on special performances and shows to celebrate, so book early to get into the theater if you are a fan.
 If the weather turns against you while exploring, you can always pop into one of Stratford’s lovely old pubs, such as The Garrick Inn.

 Pro Tip: If the weather is fine, book yourself a riverboat trip.
 The Avon is very scenic, and it is a lovely way to see the town.

 7. Budapest, Hungary

 Budapest is a stunning city, and you get quite literally two cities for the price of one: Buda and Pest, separated by the mighty Danube.
 April is not only great because the crowds have not turned up yet, but it is also the month for the Spring Festival.
 This is not a festival to welcome spring and chase away winter in the pagan sense, but this festival welcomes spring with music and culture.
-From opera and jazz to theater and ballet, there are around 200 different events taking place in the 3-week annual festival.
+From opera and jazz to theater and ballet, the Spring Festival has around 200 different events taking place in the 3-week annual festival.
 In addition, the festival always attracts street performers and all sorts of other ad hoc events, so expect to be delighted at every street corner in Budapest.

 Pro Tip: It does not matter whether it rains or shines, a visit to the ancient thermal baths is a must when in Budapest.
 If you visit the beautiful Gellert Baths, why not follow it up with dinner at the unusual Pagony restaurant next to it, where diners are seated in the (drained) children’s pools?